Get Help Now

 1

 Thank you for taking the time to reach out to us with your concerns.
 We take your comments very seriously and would like to learn more about your concerns.
-So that we can better assist you, please provide us with your son's full name and location in our facility by visiting https://brynnmarr.org/contact-us/.
+However, due to federal patient privacy laws, we can only discuss care with a patient or their guardian; however, we encourage your grandson or their legal guardian to reach out to us directly by visiting https://brynnmarr.org/contact-us/.
 Again, thank you.
-We hope to hear from you soon.

 1 month ago